 - Calcium.
 A high phosphorus level in your body decreases the availability of calcium for your bones.
 Your eating plan will need to offer the right balance between phosphorus and calcium.

 - Vitamins and Minerals (particularly B-complex, vitamin C, vitamin D, iron and zinc).
 Limiting certain types of food to ease the workload on your kidneys could leave you lacking certain vitamins and minerals.

 A registered dietitian nutritionist can help you develop an eating plan that is right for you, while helping you manage your kidney disease.
-Use the Find an Expert tool to locate an RDN in your area
+Use the Find a Nutrition Expert tool to locate an RDN in your area